Maryland v. King: Briefs

-As for the plaintiff, the Maryland DNA Collection Act serves as a well-established, legitimate booking procedure for all individuals indicted on charges of violence or burglary.
-The act and the Maryland state CODIS database were established to keep communities safe by improving the criminal justice system and police investigation practices.
-A buccal swab is a painless, non-invasive medical procedure and all genetic information is determined from the CODIS regions of the genetic sample, which are commonly used in DNA identification procedures.
-It is not a violation of the Fourth Amendment because no other genetic information other than the CODIS regions are collected.
-Individuals give consent for their genetic data to be entered into the state of Maryland's CODIS database and may request their data to be destroyed upon exoneration or dropped charges.
-The defendant did not request for his DNA to be removed from the system until his DNA matched with that of another crime that had been committed 10 years prior to the alleged assault.
+The state argued that the Maryland DNA Collection Act served as a well-established, legitimate booking procedure for all people indicted on charges of violence or burglary, and that the act and the Maryland state DNA database were established to keep communities safe.
+The state's brief stressed that a buccal swab is a painless, non-invasive medical procedure that yields a sampling of the arrestee's DNA that is restricted only to the markers needed for the DNA database and does include significant genetic information.
+The state noted that arrestees may request the destruction of their DNA data upon exoneration or dropped charges and that King did not request the removal of his DNA from the system until after his DNA had been matched with that collected in the investigation of the rape crime.

-Criticism
+Criticism and support

-There are many critics of this case in response to the decision.
-The dissenting view claims that the potential benefits of finding actual perpetrators of cold cases and the possibility of freeing those wrongly convicted do not outweigh the critical privacy concerns.
-On the other hand, those in favor of the ruling see this case as an important weapon in fighting future crimes.
+Critics of the ruling argue that the potential benefits of identifying perpetrators of cold cases and the possibility of freeing those wrongly convicted do not outweigh the relevant privacy concerns.
+Those in favor of the ruling see the case as an important weapon in fighting future crimes.